 The SAB is responsible for providing advice to the responsible authority i.e. the (secretary of state), at the authority's request, on the desirability of changes to the scheme.
-The SAB has a two way role: giving advice both upwards to the DCLG and down to individual funds.
-There is expected to be a two way flow of information between the SAB and individual Funds and it is the aim of the Ealing Pension Board to be seen as an example of good practice.
-The SAB examined the establishment of Local Pension Boards and Ealing Pension Fund was not highlighted as failing.
+The SAB has a two-way role: giving advice both upwards to the DCLG and down to individual funds.
+There is expected to be a two-way flow of information between the SAB and individual Funds and it is the aim of the Ealing Pension Board to be seen as an example of good practice.